 Good for: Heavily soiled, machine-washable cushions, covers

-Before using a washing machine, check your cushion’s wash care tags to make sure they’re actually machine washable.
-Note that removable zippers or button cushions are usually machine washable.
+Step 2: Only use bleach if necessary.
 Skip out on the bleach if your cushion doesn’t have mold or mildew, as this extra detergent can actually irritate skin, especially if you have little ones who like to hang out on the patio.
 Regular detergent and warm water should suffice.

 Good for: Delicate fabrics, spot stains

-If your fabric needs gentle care, consider hand washing to get stains out.
+If your fabric needs gentle care, consider handwashing to get stains out.
 Silk covers, cushions with appliques, rayon, leather, and fur are standard no-nos when it comes to washing machines and should be treated with appropriate solutions.

 Good for: Mildew or mold